-Slice each banana down the center from end to end without piercing the skin on the bottom side.
-Remove a small strip of peel from the cut side.
-Break up the chocolate bars and add a few pieces down the center of the banana along with a few marshmallows.
-Replace the strip of banana peel and wrap tightly in foil.
-Lay directly on coals for 8-10 minutes.
-Carefully remove from fire and dig in.
+Cut each banana length-wise down the center without piercing the skin on the bottom side.
+Take out a small strip of peel from the cut side.
+Break the chocolate bar into smaller pieces and push into the center of the banana along with a few marshmallows.
+Replace the banana peel strip and wrap tightly in foil.
+Lay on top of the coals for 8-10 minutes.
+Let cool and enjoy!

-You don’t have to travel far or spend a lot of money to have some fun backyard camping with the family.
-A simple tent pitched in the backyard, a fire pit, and a few snacks is a great way to “get away” for the evening and have some fun with the kids.
-It’s the perfect family staycation idea.
+You don’t have to break the bank or go far from home in order to have some fun with the family.
+A simple tent in the backyard, a fire pit, and snacks is an awesome way to “get away” for the evening and have fun with the kids.
+It’s the perfect staycation.